OctopusKit Tips & Troubleshooting

 Does the entity have all the components that the non-functioning component depends on?
 A component’s dependencies must be added to the entity before the component that depends on them.
 [TODO: make this automatic]

-Check the log.
+Check the log for warnings.

 Components having too much effect?